How to perform Integration Testing in ASP.NET Core

 Adding Dependencies

-For any confusion regarding creating the projects simply download the source codes for this tutorial from the link given at the bottom.
+For any confusion regarding creating the projects simply download the source codes for this tutorial from the link given at the top.
 You can also visit my last tutorial How to perform Unit Testing with xUnit in ASP.NET Core where I explained how to create new projects in a solution for performing testing.

 What Integration Testing will test ?